Furzmund/furzmunds_datapack/README.md

 # furzmunds_datapack
-Adds a recipe for the trident and makes the Wither skeleton head drop every time.
+Adds a recipe for the trident and makes the Wither skeleton head drop every time, because his head doesn't just disapear.